 - Baseband: In Android, Baseband is a term commonly used to refer to the firmware that controls all radio signals -mobile data, Wi-Fi, Bluetooth, GPS, and NFC- on the phone.
 The “Baseband version” can be found in Settings > About Phone > Software information.

 - ADB: Ever wondered how you’re able to send commands between your phone and computer via a USB cable?
 The answer is ADB and it stands for “Android Debug Bridge.”
-This Software bridges the gap between your Android device and a computer by allowing you share content to your phone or tablet over a USB data cable.
+This Software bridges the gap between your Android device and a computer by allowing you to share content to your phone or tablet over a USB data cable.

 - Miracast: This is the opposite of ADB.
-While ADB requires the use of USB cable to send commands between your device and a computer, Miracast allows you to connect your computer or TV and your phone wirelessly.
-The miracast technology takes away the need for cable thereby eliminating the limitations and inconvenience that comes with cables.
+While ADB requires the use of a USB cable to send commands between your device and a computer, Miracast allows you to connect your computer or TV and your phone wirelessly.
+The miracast technology takes away the need for cable thereby eliminating the limitations and inconvenience that come with cables.

-- Nearby: Similar to Apple’s “Airdrop”, the Google Nearby share allows you to share and receive content (images and link) with nearby Android devices.
+- Nearby: Similar to Apple’s “Airdrop”, the Google Nearby share allows you to share and receive content (images and links) with nearby Android devices.
 To use this feature, you need to turn on Bluetooth, location, and Wi-Fi, and then turn on Nearby Share on your device.
 To turn on Nearby share, you can simply access it in the Quick Settings Menu, or open Settings > Google > Device connections > Nearby Sharing > Turn on.
 The other person will however need to accept the content you send.
 Good to note that both devices should be within 30 cm of each other.

 - OTA Update: Short for Over-the-Air update, this is a way of delivering new firmware or software to android devices wirelessly, either automatically (pushed through to your device) or manually (where you get a notification about an update).
-The OTA updates are a good way to provide software updates, add/remove apps, change interface, fix bugs.
+The OTA updates are a good way to provide software updates, add/remove apps, change the interface, fix bugs.

 - Beta: These are newer versions of already released apps made available to a large group of users to try under real conditions.
 They are more experimental, and not a lot of people can join the Beta program as the number is limited and only open when and if the developer allows more users access or current testers leave.

-- Always-On Display: Commonly referred to as AOD, this is the dark minimalistic screen that allows you see things like clock, notifications when your phone is locked.
+- Always-On Display: Commonly referred to as AOD, this is the dark minimalistic screen that allows you to see things like clock, notifications when your phone is locked.
 It is a quick way to access your phone without having to unlock it.
 Because the black background doesn’t use power, but only the white letters, AOD typically requires OLED.

-- Bezel: The All-screen phones trend in 2018 was as a result of reducing the size of bezels all around.
+- Bezel: The All-screen phones trend in 2018 was a result of reducing the size of bezels all around.
 The bezel is however still necessary because that is what hosts things like the front-facing camera on phones and tablets.
-You can look at bezel as the frame around your mirror.
+You can look at the bezel as the frame around your mirror.
 It covers everything on the front face of the device that isn’t on the screen.
 It’s the part of the front part of the device that isn’t covered by the screen.
 Colloquially, the top bezel is called the forehead while the bottom bezel is called the chin.